 11. Go to the Library

 While it’s easy to order books on Amazon, the library is a completely free option where you can probably find what you want.
-The library also has magazines, comic books and DVDs, so you can save money on all of these things as well.
+The library also has magazines, comic books and DVDs and much more (you might be surprised what they have these days!), so you can save money on all of these things as well.

 You can be frugal and start saving money by using all of these suggestions.
-Though it can be tough to form new habits, you'll thank yourself for having self control and getting your personal finances in order.
+Though it can be tough to form new habits, you'll thank yourself for taking some steps to getting your personal finances in order.